alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 but have a suspiciously lean intersection.
-I am currently in the process of designing and building an airship drone (or drone airship): a flying machine that can stay aloft for a long time, perhaps indefinitely.
+I am currently in the process of designing and building an airship drone (or drone airship): a flying machine that can stay aloft for a long time.

 ![Plans for a model airship.
 Source: the author.](pics/aves-aeternae-model.png "Three views of an airship.")

-# The Project
+# 📓 The Project

 This is a very interesting project because it touches many different areas: from papiroflexia to avionics software.

-## MVP: Minimum Volant Prototype
+## 🏗️ MVP: Minimum Volant Prototype

 Building a 100 meter long dirigible is not a project for an amateur.
 As sizes get smaller they become more attainable.